 The Company has recorded on its consolidated balance sheets as a liability the underfunded status of its and its subsidiaries' retirement benefit obligations based on the projected benefit obligation.
-The Company has recognized Regulatory Assets, net of deferred tax benefits, of \$72.0 million and \$84.5 million at December 31, 2018 and 2017, respectively, to account for the future collection of these plan obligations in electric and gas rates.
+The Company has recognized Regulatory Assets, net of deferred tax benefits, of \$88.9 million and \$72.0 million at December 31, 2019 and 2018, respectively, to account for the future collection of these plan obligations in electric and gas rates.

 The Accumulated Benefit Obligation (ABO) is required to be disclosed for all plans where the ABO is in excess of plan assets.
 The difference between the PBO and the ABO is that the PBO includes projected compensation increases.
-The ABO for the Pension Plan was \$142.8 million and \$150.6 million as of December 31, 2018 and 2017, respectively.
-The ABO for the SERP was \$10.8 million and \$9.5 million as of December 31, 2018 and 2017, respectively.
-For the PBOP Plan, the ABO and PBO are the same.
+The ABO for the Pension Plan was \$166.5 million and \$142.8 million as of December 31, 2019 and 2018, respectively.
+The ABO for the SERP was \$13.6 million and \$10.8 million as of December 31, 2019 and 2018, respectively.
+The ABO and PBO are the same.
+(See Note 1 for further discussion of SERP funding.)

-The Company, along with its subsidiaries, expects to continue to make contributions to its Pension Plan in 2019 and future years at minimum required and discretionary funding levels consistent with the amounts recovered in the distribution utilities' rates for these Pension Plan costs.
+The Company, along with its subsidiaries, expects to continue to make contributions to its Pension Plan in 2020 and future years at minimum required and discretionary funding levels consistent with the amounts recovered in the distribution utilities' rates for these Pension Plan costs.